bUnit-dev/bUnit/README.md

 If you have an idea, suggestion, or bug, please add an [issue](issues).
 Pull-requests are also very welcome.

 ## Getting started
-1. Install the [Razor.Components.Testing.Library](https://www.nuget.org/packages/Razor.Components.Testing.Library) library from Nuget into your xUnit test project (https://www.nuget.org/packages/Razor.Components.Testing.Library).
+1. Install the [Razor.Components.Testing.Library](https://www.nuget.org/packages/Razor.Components.Testing.Library) library from Nuget into your xUnit test project.
 2. Optionally, add an `_Imports.razor` to test project to avoid typing using and inherits statements in each test files.
 3. Write `.razor`-based tests.